originalphoenix/I-Want-My-MTV/README.md

 - Get rid of that weird # thing in URLs
 - Responsiveness
 - ANIMATIONS ANIMATIONS ANIMATIONS HECK YEAH
-- 404 Handling
 - Error Handling in General lmao
-- Fix the "Can't set headers after they are sent." error that pops up every time you accidentally friggin' refresh the page

 Sign Up/Sign In Pages
 - If Token is Set User Cannot go to Sign In or Sign Up